sgillogly/P2MineCo/README.md

 >
 > Return to the Experience Builder and click Publish
 >
-> Optionally enter the developer console and run `SampleDataGenerator.generateData();` from the execute anonymous window to generate sample data
+> Optionally enter the developer console and run `SampleDataGenerator.deleteDefaultData(); SampleDataGenerator.generateData();` from the execute anonymous window to generate sample data

 ## Usage